 - Rules for public consumption

 - Enforcement of regulations for legalized recreational cannabis

 - Education of citizens for legalized recreational cannabis

 - Consideration for appropriate land uses and zoning locations

 Over the next several months, the City of Chestermere will be amending its bylaws and policies to prepare for the nationwide legalization of recreational cannabis.

 Note for potential retailers:

-- City Government: On February 5, City of Chestermere Council approved a report on the two stage plan for exploring cannabis regulation in Chestermere.
+February 5, 2018: City of Chestermere Council approved a report on the two stage plan for exploring cannabis regulation in Chestermere.
 On April 16, the City launched a survey to learn from residents about how they feel about cannabis legalization in Chestermere.
 The survey is open until April 30.

 November 2017: The Province of Alberta introduced provincial regulations through the Alberta Gaming & Liquor Commission (AGLC).
 They have outlined minimum age, sales, consumption, packaging and law enforcement.
 Learn more about the regulations in Alberta here.

 April 2017: In April 2017, the Federal Government introduced a bill (The Cannabis Act) to legalize recreational cannabis.
 Learn more about the federal government’s regulations here.